jikamens/gunsub/README.md

 to install anything fancy.
 You only need to set two environment variables, `GITHUB_USER` and `GITHUB_PASSWORD`, and run it with `python gunsub.py`.

+If you use a personal access token instead of your Github account password, then the token needs to have "notifications" access, and also "repo" access if you use the "--exclude-label" option.

 Optionally, you may set `GITHUB_INCLUDE_REPOS` or `GITHUB_EXCLUDE_REPOS` to a comma-separated list of repositories to include or exclude.
 If you do not specify anything, by default, Gunsub will act upon all your